atsushieno/ktmidi/README.md

 - `AlsaMidiAccess`: ALSA sequencer
 - `RtMidiAccess`: RtMidi (which covers Windows, Mac, Linux, and iOS, but iOS is in general excluded in JVM solution.
 Note that [rtmidi-javacpp](https://github.com/atsushieno/rtmidi-javacpp) contains prebuilt binaries only for those x86_64 desktop targets.
 For other platforms, **you are supposed to set up rtmidi 5.0.x locally.**.
 - `RtMidiNativeAccess`: RtMidi access for Kotln/Native implementation.
 Note tha there is [a static linking issue](https://github.com/atsushieno/ktmidi/issues/39) to be resolved.
+- `UmpCoreMidiAccess`: Apple CoreMIDI API on Kotlin/Native.
+MIDI 2.0 or 1.0, but only on [newer OSes](https://developer.apple.com/documentation/coremidi/3566488-midiinputportcreatewithprotocol).
-- `TraditionalCoreMidiAccess`: Apple CoreMIDI API on Kotlin/Native (iOS needs this).
+- `TraditionalCoreMidiAccess`: Apple CoreMIDI API on Kotlin/Native.
 MIDI 1.0 only.
 - `JvmMidiAccess`: javax.sound.midi API (with limited feature set).
 - `WebMidiAccess` : Web MIDI API for Kotlin/Wasm target (browser only).
 - `JzzMidiAccess` : Web MIDI API for Kotlin/JS target (browser and nodejs, experimental, untested).